 The Porcelain Skin Program is an in-house speciality of the SW1 Clinic based on a revolutionary Japanese research into ultimate skin fairness and pigment correction.
 Engaging advanced Pico Pigment Laser to tackle skin pigmentation, this comprehensive approach is designed to refresh dull, fatigued complexions and radically correct skin discolouration and texture irregularities without significant downtime.This brilliant laser utilizes premiere Picosecond technology with the possibility of an added IPL function to erase stubborn pigmentation together with surface imperfections such as pores, lines and textural irregularities; working in synergy with LED RED photomodulation and Pearl éclat to supercharge cellular renewal, self-repair and collagen replenishment to bestow upon users enviable glowy skins.

 A picture paints a thousand words… so what do you think?

 $642.00 SGD (single session)

 $5136.00 SGD (Porcelain Skin Program)

 “Nothing makes a woman feel more confident and beautiful than having a flawless and radiant complexion.
 A handful might have won the genetics lottery when it comes to good skin but the majority have to work a little harder and invest a bit more time at it.
-Ultimately, for the amount of effort you put in, the results are bound to be gratifying.”— Dr. Toby Hui.
+Ultimately, for the amount of effort you put in, the results are bound to be gratifying.”— Dr. Chua

-With close to 15 years of working experience in the field of Aesthetics Medicine, Dr. Toby Hui (formerly from The Sloane Clinic), is currently a senior medical consultant with the SW1 Clinic, a one-stop aesthetics destination that caters to both non-invasive cosmetics medical skin treatments and cutting edge plastic surgery, addressing all possible beauty woes without prejudice and limitations.
+With close to 15 years of working experience in the field of Aesthetics Medicine, Dr. Chua (formerly from The Sloane Clinic), is currently a senior medical consultant with the SW1 Clinic, a one-stop aesthetics destination that caters to both non-invasive cosmetics medical skin treatments and cutting edge plastic surgery, addressing all possible beauty woes without prejudice and limitations.